MicrosoftDocs/azure-docs/articles/healthcare-apis/deidentification/quickstart-bicep.md

 # Quickstart: deploy the Azure Health Data Services de-identification service (preview) with Bicep

-In this quickstart, you will use a Bicep definition to deploy a de-identification service (preview).
+In this quickstart, you use a Bicep definition to deploy a de-identification service (preview).

 [!INCLUDE [About Bicep](../../../includes/resource-manager-quickstart-bicep-introduction.md)]

 If your environment meets the prerequisites and you're familiar with using Bicep, select the **Deploy to Azure** button.
-The template will open in the Azure portal.
+The template opens in the Azure portal.

 :::image type="content" source="~/articles/reusable-content/ce-skilling/azure/media/template-deployments/deploy-to-azure-button.svg" alt-text="Button to deploy the Bicep definition to Azure." border="false" link="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.healthdataaiservices%2Fdeidentification-service-create%2Fazuredeploy.json":::